 - $5.5 million for an injured maritime worker

 You can check out more case results on our website.

 If you were injured in a motorcycle collision, you might have the basis of a personal injury lawsuit.
 Find out how the guidance and direction of a personal injury lawyer from our law firm can help.

-If you would like to sue someone personally after a motorcycle accident, contact the team at Laborde Earles Injury Lawyers by calling (337) 777-7777.
+If you would like to sue someone personally after a motorcycle accident, contact the team at Laborde Earles Injury Lawyers.
 Our team wants to help you fight for financial compensation.

 Call or text (337) 777-7777 or complete a Free Case Evaluation form